Table of Contents

 Before bringing your dog outside to poop, give him a soft belly rub using a clockwise motion.

 Not only will the massage stimulate the dog's bowels, but it will help your dog relax and relieve any stress that he may be feeling.

 It's a lot easier to poop when you're relaxed than it is when your muscles are tense and you're feeling anxious.

 3. Get Your Dog Moving

-Dogs will often do their business while out on a walk, but you could also play fetch, tug-of-war or play a fun game to help hasten the process.
-Agility work or scent work are also great activities that would help get your pup active and his bowels moving.
+Dogs will often do their business while out on a walk, but you could also play some games like fetch, tug-of-war, or anything else to help hasten the process.

 4. Keep Your Dog on a Schedule

 As the old saying goes, “when you have to go, you have to go.”
 The same is true for dogs.

 Routine is important, and to make your dog poop quicker, observe him note when he usually poops.